liuh886/open-phrasebank/docs/reccomendation/wordtree.md

 # Wordtree

-he wordtree visualization is useful for identifying the most common words in a text and understanding the overall structure of the text.
+The wordtree visualization is useful for identifying the most common words in a text and understanding the overall structure of the text.
+This tool also works for our phrasebank.

 The keyword `climate` in geoscience articles from Elsevier OA CC-BY: